Henry Halloran

 He also built structures at Tanilba Bay in 1931.
-He attempted to create a place called Pacific City near Jervis Bay.
+He attempted to create a development called Pacific City, near Jervis Bay.
 The site of Pacific City was to have been west of Hyams Beach and would have extended west to the St Georges Basin shoreline.
-He also attempted to create a place called Port Stephens City near North Arm Cove, but only a small village ever eventuated.
+He also initiated a development he called Port Stephens City, at present day North Arm Cove, but, despite a significant area of land outside the present-day village being subdivided and sold, only a small village eventuated.

 Halloran began the revival of the ghost town of South Huskisson, on the western shore of Jervis Bay.
-He renamed the deserted 'Old Township', Vincentia, in 1952.
-He did not live to see it reborn, as a holiday destination, following land sales for holiday homes (also known as 'weekenders'), which occurred in the 1950s and 1960s.
+He renamed the deserted "Old Township", Vincentia, in 1952.
+He did not live to see it reborn as a holiday destination, following land sales for holiday homes, also known as "weekenders", which occurred in the 1950s and 1960s.

-Halloran died on 22 October 1953 at the age of 84.
+Halloran died on 22 October 1953, at the age of 84.

 Legacy

 The University of Sydney, established the Henry Halloran Trust, aimed at promoting scholarship, innovation and research in town planning, urban development and land management.
 Several collections of Halloran's papers, including maps and survey notes detailing land and property subdivision throughout New South Wales, are held at the State Library of New South Wales.

-Also part of his legacy are significant portions of undeveloped marginal land, now owned by his heirs or the Halloran Trust, that from time to time are proposed for development.
-Another legacy is privately owned land near North Arm Cove, which Halloran sold after subdivision, much of which is zoned non-urban and can never be built upon.
+Part of his legacy are significant portions of undeveloped marginal land, now owned by his heirs or the Halloran Trust, that are proposed for development from time to time.